gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 The sentence marked with a (\*) has a different behaviour in GBC (AGB and AGS seem to have strange behaviour even in the other statements).
-When enabling the timer and maintaining the same frequency it doesnt glitch.
-When disabling the timer it doesnt glitch either.
+When enabling the timer and maintaining the same frequency it doesn't glitch.
+When disabling the timer it doesn't glitch either.
 When another change of value happens (so timer is enabled after the write), the behaviour depends on a race condition, so it cannot be predicted for every device.